 Its lips of pink and snowy hollow shone

-Pure in the sun, a pearl up
+Pure in the sun, a pearl upon the wave.

 It gleamed and passed-you burdened it with love,